Cerastium dubium (Bastard) Guépin

 Family - Caryophyllaceae

-Stem - Ascending to nearly erect, to 50 cm, often multiple from a cespitose base, glandular-pubescent.
+Stem - Ascending to nearly erect, sometimes sprawling with age, to 50 cm, often multiple from a cespitose base, glandular-pubescent.

 Leaves - Opposite, entire, linear to narrowly lanceolate, sessile, to 3 cm, usually with glandular hairs.